 - Citronella candles are not proven to work, however the smoke repels mosquitoes.
 Or, burn a little sage or rosemary over coals to repel mosquitoes.

 - Add a bat house to your home!
 Did you know that one small brown bat can eat as many as 600 mosquitoes in one hour?
 Check this page for more information on bats and other creatures that eat annoying pests!

 - Be aware that using pesticides to get rid of mosquitoes can also harm more beneficial bugs like fireflies and dragonflies.
 Try some home remedies before making that decision!

 Mosquito Bite Relief: Home Remedies for Bug Bites and Itching

-- It helps to cool the area of the bite to constrict the capillaries near the skin’s surface and reduce swelling.
-Try a cool compress.
+- It helps to ice the area of the bite to constrict the capillaries near the skin’s surface and reduce swelling.

 - White vinegar is another remedy for relieving the itch of insect bites.
 Apply it in full strength.
 Don’t use vinegar if the area is raw.
 See more household uses for vinegar.

 - A paste of baking soda and water can provide much-needed relief to bug bites.
 Learn more about the countless household uses for baking soda.

 - Oatmeal can also help to provide itch relief—not only for bug bites.